-It’s summer holidays and you’re probably hearing this a LOT at home — “Maaa, am booooooooooored!”
+It’s the weekend and you’re probably hearing this a LOT at home — “Maaa, am booooooooooored!”

 It’s too hot for your child to step outside…